GalSim-developers/GalSim/docs/config_special.rst

 rng_index_key
 -------------

-Each ``index_key`` has its own random number generator to use for generatinv values that need an rng object.
+Each ``index_key`` has its own random number generator to use for generating values that need an rng object.
 Normally you want these to match up, but this lets you specify to use the rng for a different key than is used for the actual sequencing.

 For instance, if you set ``rng_index_key = 'image_num'`` for a ``gal`` value, then it will use the rng normally used for image_num items, but it will still generate a new value for each obj_num.